Jubilee Mission Medical College and Research Institute: Charles Pinto Centre for Cleft Lip and Palate

 The Charles Pinto Centre provides comprehensive care for patients with congenital clefts of the lip, palate and complex facial clefts.
 This department is an internationally accepted center of excellence, which is very often visited by plastic surgeons from around the world.
 The credit of origin & existence goes to Dr. H.S.
 Adenwalla who has successfully corrected about 16,000 such patients at the institute, a world record.

-The procedures are provided free of cost which attracts people not only from Kerala, but from the rest of India.
+The procedures are provided free of charge, which attracts people from all over India.

 The centre has partnered with Smile Train, a charitable organisation based in New York, USA, that helps with funding for treatment of cleft patients.
 The Charles Pinto Centre was the first to be inspected and accepted as a partner in India by Smile Train.

 Jubilee Institute of Surgery for Hand Aesthetic & Microsurgery (JISHAM)

 A specialist institute led by the Department of Plastic Surgery, dealing with the surgery of hand and upper extremity, reconstructive microsurgery, cosmetic surgery, reconstruction of congenital & acquired defects of the trunk.